rodral/labveilletech/content/posts/tech-watch.md

 ---
 title: "Tech Watch"
-date: 2023-01-06
+date: 2023-01-31
 description: 'Find out how I maintain my technology watch using popular online platforms.
 From Medium to TikTok, follow my approach to stay informed on technology trends and developments.'
 taxonomy:
   category: [posts]
-  tag: [tech watch, technology trends, technology developments]
+  tags: ["tech watch", technology trends, technology developments]
 ---

 # Explanation of the listening system in place